-The distribution functions $F_X$ and $F_Y$ can be obtained from the joint distribution function of X and Y. As before, we speak of the marginal distribution functions.
+The distribution functions F_X and F_Y can be obtained from the joint distribution function of X and Y. As before, we speak of the marginal distribution functions.
 The following rule holds.

-From Joint to Marginal distribution function of random variables X and Y. Then the marginal distribution function of X is given for each a by and the marginal distribution function of Y is given for each b by
+FROM JOINT TO MARGINAL DISTRIBUTION FUNCTION.
+Let F be the joint distribution function of random variables X and Y. Then the marginal distribution function of X is given for each a by and the marginal distribution function of Y is given for each b by